nguyenthanhan900203/fitness_gym_dataset_analysis/README.md

 # 🏋️‍♂️ Fitness Gym Data Analytics Project

-Welcome to the **Fitness Gym Data Analytics Project** repository! 🚀
 This project demonstrates an end-to-end data analytics workflow, from database initialization and data cleansing to exploratory data analysis (EDA) and advanced customer segmentation.
 Designed as a portfolio project, it highlights industry best practices in extracting actionable business insights from raw operational data using advanced SQL techniques.

 ---

 ## 🏗️ Analytical Workflow (The Data Journey)

-Instead of a traditional Medallion architecture, this project follows a strict, logical **Analytical Workflow** to ensure data integrity and deep business intelligence:

 1. **Stage 1: Preparation & Cleansing**: Creating the relational database schema, handling missing values, and standardizing data formats (`00_create` to `01_data_prep`).
 2. **Stage 2: Exploratory Data Analysis (EDA)**: Profiling the data across multiple dimensions (demographics, memberships, locations) and measuring magnitudes to understand distributions (`02_EDA` to `07_EDA`).